geoffholden/GeoffHolden.com/content/index.md

 +++

-Hi, I'm Geoff Holden and you've found my little corner of the Internet.

-I'm a software developer by trade, with experience in system administration and a little bit of web design.
-You can find more information about my professional life via my [r&eacute;sum&eacute;](resume/) or on [LinkedIn](http://ca.linkedin.com/in/geoffholden/).
+I'm Geoff Holden, a software developer living in St. John's, Newfoundland.
+You can find out more about my professional life via my [r&eacute;sum&eacute;](/resume/), or perhaps on [LinkedIn](http://ca.linkedin.com/in/geoffholden/).

-By night, I'm an amateur photographer, focusing mostly on landscapes around Newfoundland (and elsewhere when I have the opportunity to travel).
-My photography can be seen on [GKH Photography](http://gkhphoto.com/) or on [500px](http://500px.com/geoffholden).
+I'm not really sure what content will be here yet.
+I suspect it'll be a mix of thoughts on software development along with me trying to take control of my own health.